 Offer unique benefits that help the company and its employees

 For example, for a company that employs top earning sales employees, well-known for their established business practices and relationships, losing those employees could be detrimental to the organization and potentially a windfall for competitors.
 Offering employee benefits to these individuals in addition to their core salary is a way of expressing appreciation and ensuring these individuals feel reassured and retained.
 Employee benefits, while worthwhile, can be expensive.
 COLI is an attractive, flexible and underutilized funding option available to companies looking to finance their benefits package.
 With a COLI policy, the company is the purchaser, beneficiary, and owner of the insurance policy1.
 Policy proceeds can be used to fund employee benefits that might otherwise be too cost prohibitive.
 As an added bonus, COLI is tax-efficient to the company because earnings from investment gains inside the policy typically are tax-deferred, which allows for a neutral financial impact.

 Provide employees with enhanced compensation

 It is no secret that finding and keeping senior leadership is essential for a company’s success.
 What if your most impactful employee retires or is incentivized to join another firm?
 He or she would need to be replaced.
 Creative solutions to attract new team members and provide a competitive benefits package can help your company stand out.
-For senior executives, employee stock options and 401(k) plans may be table stakes.
-By using COLI to fund supplemental benefits, you can differentiate your company, and NQDC plans can help highly compensated employees reduce their tax liability during high-earning years.
-Knowing that employee benefits are being funded on a current basis may also increase senior employees’ and executives’ confidence in the stability of the company.
+For senior employees, employee stock options and 401(k) plans may be table stakes.
+By using COLI to fund supplemental benefits, you can differentiate your company, and NQDC plans can help key employees reduce their tax liability during high-earning years.
+Knowing that employee benefits are being funded on a current basis may also increase employees’ confidence in the stability of the company.